Summer Job Search for Students

 Summer jobs can be competitive, so one way to stand out is to write a strong resume.

 Here are summer job resume examples to use to apply for part-time and full-time summer jobs and internships.
-You can use these samples to get ideas for your own resume, and then customize your resume so it highlights your experience, schoolwork, extracurriculars, and volunteering experiences that are relevant to the summer job you're interested in.
+You can use these samples to get ideas for your own resume, and then customize your resume so it highlights your experience, schoolwork, extracurriculars, and volunteering work that are relevant to the summer job you're interested in.

 When writing a cover letter for a summer job, you want to emphasize two important qualities: your ability to learn quickly, and your sense of responsibility.
 These are important qualities for almost any summer position.

 Here are summer job cover letter examples and cover letter templates to use for summer job applications.
 Be sure to personalize your letters to reflect your experience and interests.
+Also read a five-step guide on how to write a strong cover letter.

 When you are interviewing for a summer job, you'll be asked about your ability to do the job as well as your schedule and your availability to work.
 Read here for a list of common interview questions for any summer job.
 Practice answering this list of questions to prepare for your interview.